 Get exclusive member benefits & effect social change.
 Join Today

-For some people, hyperventilation is rare, and only occurs as an occasional, panicked response to fear, stress, or a phobia.
-For others, this condition occurs regularly as a typical response to emotional states, such as depression, anxiety, or anger.
+For some people, hyperventilation is rare.
+It only occurs as an occasional, panicked response to fear, stress, or a phobia.
+For others, this condition occurs as a response to emotional states, such as depression, anxiety, or anger.
 When hyperventilation is a frequent occurrence, it’s known as hyperventilation syndrome.

 Hyperventilation is also known as: